pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 {{% hint style="info" %}}
-During a GET request, only the first occurrence of an ETAG or Accept option is passed on and interpreted; others of the same type are dropped (if any).
+During a GET request, only the first occurrence of an ETAG or Accept option is interpreted; others of the same type are dropped (if any).
 {{% /hint %}}

 {{% hint style="info" %}}
-During a PUT request, only the first occurrence of an If-Match option is passed on and interpreted; others of the same type are dropped (if any).
+During a PUT request, only the first occurrence of an If-Match and If-None-Match option is interpreted; others of the same type are dropped (if any).
 {{% /hint %}}

 {{% hint style="danger" %}}
-Due to limitations of the underlying ESP-IDF/libcoap library, new resources cannot be added via PUT or POST requests.
+Due to limitations of the underlying ESP-IDF/libcoap library, new resources cannot be added via POST request.
 {{% /hint %}}

 ## Constants